 Gulf of Maine Research Institute: LabVenture Facility Renovation

 “Their knowledge going into construction was the recipe for a successful project.
-They made sure they understood what we, the customer, wanted and in turn taught us to be good construction customers.”
+They made sure they understood what we wanted.
+Ouellet made me love construction.”

 Alan Lishness, Chief Innovation Officer, Gulf of Maine

 The renovation of the LabVenture facility at the Gulf of Maine Research Institute (GMRI) is an example of our dedication to excellence regardless of the physical or financial size of our contribution.
 While our team worked on just one piece of the multi-million-dollar project, the intensity of our involvement was anything but small.